 Reporting on progress

-Following each Fellowship Programme, the Fellows attend a three-day conference in London where they report on the progress of their action plan and share lessons learned.
+Following each Fellowship Programme, the Fellows attend a conference in London where they report on the progress of their action plan and share lessons learned.
 This video shows a group of Fellows reporting on their progress and lessons learned in November 2013.